mhosken/lilypond-cipher/README.md

 See `Need.ly` for an example of usage. `ciphersong.ly` is a template for songs with piano and words.

-This is a sample of the Jianpu dialect of cipher, commonly used in China:
+This is a sample of the Jianpu dialect of cipher.
+Notice the ability to intermix cipher and western notations:
 ![Jianpu Sample](Need_jianpu_sample.png)